The Concubine Who Conquered China

 Putting your ear to the grass, you hear a thunder in the earth; an approaching storm unlike any you’ve ever heard.

-Now look back on this moment with modern eyes, and ask — who are these invaders?
+Now look back on this moment with modern eyes, and ask — who are these chariot-riding invaders?

 Mongols?
 No, it’s thousands of years too early for them.
 Huns or Turks?
 They won’t be around for centuries.
 Aryans, perhaps?
 Closer, but still a few hundred years in the future.

 While we don’t know what these people called themselves, we know them today as the Andronovo culture.
-Their charioteers controlled vast swathes of the Eurasian steppe for more than a millennium, from the time of the Sumerians until shortly before the rise of Rome (roughly 2000 to 900 BCE).
+Their charioteers controlled vast swathes of the Eurasian steppe for more than a millennium (roughly 2000 to 900 BCE), from the time of the Sumerians until shortly before the rise of the Scythians, whom you’ll meet in Part 3 of this series.

-They raised at least one mighty city, and perfected the art of fast-paced chariot warfare at a time when other militaries relied on donkey-drawn wagons — and no human on earth had yet ridden a horse into battle.
+They raised at least one mighty city, and perfected the art of fast-paced chariot warfare at a time when other militaries relied on donkey-drawn wagons and lumbering ox-carts.
 Most impressively of all, they pioneered the model of a continent-spanning nomad empire, more than three thousand years before Genghis Khan.

 Their only significant immediate neighbors were the opulent Oxus Civilization, a.k.a. the Bactria-Margiana Archaeological Complex (BMAC), whom you met in Part 1 of this series.
 Apart from the BMAC — who preferred to stick to their fertile riverplain — the Andronovo people largely had free run of the Central Asian steppe for more than a thousand years.